redpesk-labs/red-pak/QA/REDPAK.CNF.md

 .RULE REDPAK.CNF-U-ESC-PAT-EXP-CHA

 The escaping character is the *backslash* (`\`, UNICODE point 92).
-When the pattern expansion character is immediatyely following the escaping character there is no expansion and the escaping character is removed.
+When the pattern expansion character is immediately following the escaping character there is no expansion and the escaping character is removed.
 In other words, writing `\$` produces `$`.